 Instructions

-- Add 2 Tablespoons elderflower liqueur, 2 ounces sparkling water or seltzer and lime slices.
+- Add 1 ounce elderflower liqueur, 2 ounces sparkling water or seltzer, and lime slices.

-- Fill glass to top with prosecco and give a gentle stir.
-Enjoy!
+- Fill the glass to top with prosecco and give a gentle stir.
+Serve immediately and enjoy!

 Notes